Davidson4376/windows-uwp.fr-fr/windows-apps-src/monetize/interstitial-ads.md

     }
     ```

-7. Définissez et codez les événements.
+7. Define and code up the events.

     ``` syntax
     function readyHandler(sender) {